angryreid/algorithm/16_Instance/03_Graph/README.md

 ### Directed Completed Graph

-Any two vertexes have two diff direction edge.
+Any two vertices have two diff direction edge.

 If vertexes number is `n`, then all edges are `n * (n - 1)`